 Touring riders can take practical steps to keep their motorcycle out of the hands of a thief.
-Since the same strong security tactics used at home are either limited by the constraints or off the table all together on a ride, we recommend two measures to significantly reduce the risk of theft.
+Since the same strong security tactics used at home are either constrained or off the table all together on a ride, two measures are recommended to significantly reduce the risk of theft.

-Of course, no anti-theft strategy guarantees total protection, but these steps are sure to make your motorcycle a less attractive target.
+It goes without saying that no anti-theft strategy can guarantee total protection.
+But these steps are sure to make your motorcycle a less attractive target.
 Real-world experience shows thieves pass over bikes with good security in favor of those with little or none.
 Put these steps to work every time you park.

-The first step to secure your motorcycle is obvious and hopefully routine – lock the ignition.
-Perhaps less routine, but still helpful, is locking the steering head.
-Steering head locks may have a reputation for being easy to defeat, but they still act as a deterrent and are worth the minimal extra effort to use.
+The first step to secure your motorcycle is obvious and hopefully routine – simply lock the ignition.
+Perhaps less routine, but still helpful, is to lock the steering head.
+Steering head locks may have a reputation as easy to defeat, but they are still a deterrent and worth the minimal extra effort to use.

 There are a few more simple things to consider every time you park.
 Even before locking the motorcycle take a look at the surrounding area.
 Be sure you are comfortable that the bike is in a safe spot.
-Try to park where you can keep an eye on it from wherever you are going, or at least park in a place that can be seen by local shop owners, hotel keepers, and as many pedestrians as possible.
-If you park in a hotel garage, look for a spot with security cameras.
+Try to park where you can keep an eye on your bike from wherever you go, or at least in a spot where store keepers and hotel clerks can keep an eye on it and better still where plenty of pedestrians are passing by.
+When parking in a hotel garage, look for a spot with security cameras.
 The more visible the better.
-And of course park in a legal space – you don’t want to lose your bike to a tow truck.
+And of course park in a designated space – you don’t want to lose your bike to a tow truck.

 Two more important things every rider should do before leaving home.
-First, store an image of your title and registration on your phone or on internet accessible cloud storage such as Microsoft OneDrive.
-Don’t keep either document on the motorcycle.
-The police can work from an image of the registration should you need it for a traffic stop.
-Same thing applies to insurance cards, keep an image on your phone or in the cloud.
-And don’t forget to keep pictures of your bike available just in case.
+First, store an image of your title and registration on your phone or on internet accessible cloud storage such as Microsoft OneDrive or Apple iCloud.
+Don’t leave either document on the motorcycle.
+The police can work from images should you need it for a traffic stop.
+Same thing for insurance cards, keep an image on your phone or in the cloud.
+And it helps to have pictures of the bike itself available as well.

-These basic steps are all you reasonably need for most stops on a touring day, whether at lunch or perhaps to get a closer look at a national monument.
-Together with passing pedestrians and the light of day, the odds are good that your bike will be right where you left it.
+These basic steps are all you reasonably need for most stops on a touring day, whether at lunch or while off exploring a nearby sight.

 When the riding day ends, and the time comes to park the bike for the night, good security is more important than ever.
 Motorcycles are stolen at all hours, but most thefts occur at night under cover of darkness.

 Start by using all the security that comes with your bike, just as you would if you were parking for lunch.
-But be extra careful about choosing your spot.
+But be extra careful about choosing a spot.
 Look for good overnight lighting.
-If parking at a hotel, an ideal location is one that can be seen from the front desk.
-If that’s not possible then find a busy location such as near a side door where people may pass by at any time.
+The safest hotel parking spots are those that can be seen from the front desk.
+If that’s not possible then find a busy location such as near a side door where people might pass by at any time.
 Set the locks – ignition and steering head.
 Remove the keys.

 Unlike short stops during the day, additional security beyond ignition locks are recommended for overnight parking.
-Thieves don’t expect riders to return to their motorcycles until morning.
-That gives them plenty of time to break locks, lift bikes into trucks, and even simply roll them away.
-It’s essential to make all of that as hard as possible.
-Here are three recommendations which when added to built-in locks and a well-chosen parking spot, will go a long way to frustrate a thief.
+Because thieves don’t expect riders to return to their motorcycles until morning, they have plenty of time to break locks, lift bikes onto trucks, or simply roll them away.
+It’s essential to make any of those options as difficult as possible.
+Here are three recommendations that will frustrate a thief.

 Don’t Let it Roll